-This CFT interpretation of Freed-Hopkins-Teleman's theorem suggests several other related developments, many of which are provided in this paper.
-The different CFTs associated to a given group $G$ and level $k$ are largely parametrised by their modular invariants.
-For each choice of \textit{viable} or \textit{sufferable} modular invariant (that is, those realised by a CFT), there are a number of structures reminiscent of the Verlinde ring.
+{ Interpretting Freed-Hopkins-Teleman within the CFT context suggests several} related developments, many of which are provided in this paper. { Fix a group $G$ and level $k$.} The different { full} CFTs associated to $G$ and $k$ are largely parametrised by their modular invariants.
+For each choice of \textit{viable} or \textit{sufferable} modular invariant (that is, {one} realised by a CFT), { we have these structures of the corresponding full CFT (namely, the full system etc),} { related to but going beyond} the Verlinde ring.
 We seek their $K$-theoretic descriptions.